JosiSol/Mario/README.md

 4. The game will be generated as an `.exe` (Windows) or `.app` (Mac)

 ## 📝 Future Improvements
-- **Custom animations and sound effects** for an immersive experience
 - **More power-ups** (Fire Flower, Ice Flower etc.)
 - **Checkpoint System**
 - **Multiple stages and worlds**